EarthWind/deeparch/README.md

 # drawio

-Arhitecture diagram for open source project.
+Arhitecture diagram for llm and open source project.